dilyabareeva/quanda/docs/source/index.rst

 Benchmarks
 ----------
 |quanda| comes with a number of pre-computed benchmarks that can be conveniently used for evaluation in a plug-and-play manner.
 We are planning to significantly expand the number of benchmarks in the future.
 Currently available benchmarks span vision (MNIST / LeNet, CIFAR-10 / ResNet-9, AWA2 / ResNet-50), text classification (QNLI / BERT), and causal language modeling (T-REx / GPT-2 fine-tuned on OpenWebText).
+The benchmark IDs listed below are to be passed to ``load_pretrained``.

 .. list-table::
   :header-rows: 1